-1 high.

-2 Chairman Inhofe: Thank you.

-3 Senator Kaine?

-4 Senator Kaine: Thank you, Mr. Chair.

-5 And congratulations to the nominees.
-I enjoyed our 6 visits yesterday.

-7 Ambassador Barrett, you and I talked about a concern 8 mine in the space area, which is the lack of rules.
-As 9 point out, it is sort of invisible, and the challenges of 10 rule-less environment are going to get more and more 11 significant the more investments we and other countries 12 make.

-13 There was an example in the last year where an 14 company was denied an FCC license to launch satellites in 15 the United States, but then they circumvented the FCC's 16 ruling by going to India and launching satellites.
-And 17 there was a monetary penalty that was assessed against 18 company for doing that.

-We talked about issues of debris in space created by either accidents or efforts to use missiles to knock down defunct satellites that create debris that threaten investments.

-As you contemplate, should you be confirmed, the of Secretary, what are your thoughts about what the States should do to try to work with other nations to
+- 1 high. - 2 Chairman Inhofe: Thank you. - 3 Senator Kaine? - 4 Senator Kaine: Thank you, Mr. Chair. - 5 And congratulations to the nominees.
+I enjoyed our - 6 visits yesterday. - 7 Ambassador Barrett, you and I talked about a concern - 8 mine in the space area, which is the lack of rules.
+As - 9 point out, it is sort of invisible, and the challenges of - 10 rule-less environment are going to get more and more - 11 significant the more investments we and other countries - 12 make. - There was an example in the last year where an - 14 company was denied an FCC license to launch satellites in - 15 the United States, but then they circumvented the FCC's - 16 ruling by going to India and launching satellites.
+And - 17 there was a monetary penalty that was assessed against - 18 company for doing that. - We talked about issues of debris in space created by - 20 either accidents or efforts to use missiles to knock down - 21 defunct satellites that create debris that threaten - 22 investments. - 23 As you contemplate, should you be confirmed, the - 24 of Secretary, what are your thoughts about what the - 25 States should do to try to work with other nations to

-1 a set of international rules that can be enforced to try 2 protect the investments that we would make?

-3 Ambassador Barrett: Thank you, Senator.
-I think 4 will be one of the important things that lies in the The Air Force would certainly want to be a big part of 5 б If confirmed, I would participate in the leadership.
-7 Senator Kaine: You indicated that you strongly 8 the Space Force.
-We did a good bit of work on that in 9 NDAA, and I think that that will likely survive 10 intact from the conference from everything I am hearing.
-11 You have many priorities as you would take the position.
-12 Talk a little bit about how you would approach the 13 implementation of the provisions that will be included in the NDAA on this.
-14 agreeing with?
-It is hard to either have bilateral or unilateral rules in space because activities of other nations could jeopardize our investments, just as our activities could jeopardize theirs unless there is an international set of rules.

-Ambassador Barrett: I look forward to seeing the outcome of those negotiations in Congress, and building what Congress directs.
-I would look forward to participating, if confirmed, in developing an agency that focused on capability in space, not on building bureaucracy, but instead building the capability for the warfighter and for the American public.

-22 Senator Kaine: And just back to my first question, 23 would agree with me, would you not, that it would be very 24 difficult for us to protect our investments in space 25 some kind of a rule-based order that other nations are
+- 1 a set of international rules that can be enforced to try - 2 protect the investments that we would make? - 3 Ambassador Barrett: Thank you, Senator.
+I think - 4 will be one of the important things that lies in the - 5 The Air Force would certainly want to be a big part of - 6 If confirmed, I would participate in the leadership. - 7 Senator Kaine: You indicated that you strongly - 8 the Space Force.
+We did a good bit of work on that in - 9 NDAA, and I think that that will likely survive - 10 intact from the conference from everything I am hearing. - 11 You have many priorities as you would take the position. - 12 Talk a little bit about how you would approach the - implementation of the provisions that will be included in - 14 the NDAA on this. - Ambassador Barrett: I look forward to seeing the - 16 outcome of those negotiations in Congress, and building - 17 what Congress directs.
+I would look forward to - 18 participating, if confirmed, in developing an agency that - 19 focused on capability in space, not on building - 20 bureaucracy, but instead building the capability for the - 21 warfighter and for the American public. - 22 Senator Kaine: And just back to my first question, - 23 would agree with me, would you not, that it would be very - 24 difficult for us to protect our investments in space - 25 some kind of a rule-based order that other nations are